IngridAtMicrosoft/DocsContent/singlesource/v1/media-streams.md

 ## Media stream limits and billing

 A media account may have up to one million media streams.
-Media streams are billed for the number of minutes of content stored, the number of minutes of ingest, and the number of minutes of content streamed.
+Media streams are billed for the number of minutes of content stored and the number of minutes of content streamed.